Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 In the early days of TypeScript, pre-1.0, before we had generics, we needed a way to describe the types on existing JavaScript tools and functionality.

 What does `JSON.parse` return?
 What do you get back from `Object.create`?

 It could be anything right.

+These methods return the `any` type.

 The `any` type, unfortunately doesn't mean, "this could be anything".